 Also, many of the dwarf cherry varieties can be container grown and brought indoors for protection during the colder months.
 This expands your choices somewhat on what cherries can be grown in colder climates.

 Other items to consider before purchasing a cold hardy cherry tree have to do with the size of the plant (its height and breadth), the amount of sun and water it needs, and the length of time before harvest.
 When does the tree bloom?
 This is important since trees that blossom in early spring might not have any pollinators out due to late June frosts.

 Cherry Trees for Zone 3

-Cupid cherries are cherries from the “Romance Series” that also includes Crimson Passion, Juliet, Romeo and Valentine.
+Cupid cherries are cherries from the “Romance Series” that also include Crimson Passion, Juliet, Romeo, and Valentine.
 The fruit ripens in mid-August and is a deep burgundy in color.
 While the tree is self-pollinating, you will need another Cupid or another of the Romance Series for optimal pollination.
-These cherries are very cold hardy and are suited to zone 2a.
+These cherries are very cold-hardy and are suited to zone 2a.
 These trees are self-rooted, so damage from winter dieback is minimal.

-Evans grows to 12 feet in height and bears bright red cherries that ripen in late July.
+Evans grows to 12 feet (4 m.) in height and bears bright red cherries that ripen in late July.
 Self-pollinating, the fruit is quite tart with yellow rather than red flesh.